 La Sportive – 3 wins

 La Sportive’s three Tour de France wins occurred right after World War 1, from 1919 to 1921.
-Right after the war, Europe was in a bad shape and many of the bicycle manufacturers were either out of business or don’t have the manufacturing capabilities.
+Right after the war, Europe was in bad shape and many bicycle manufacturers were either out of business or didn’t have the manufacturing capabilities.

-The remaining brands, such as Alcyon, Armor, Automoto, Clément, La Française, Gladiator, Griffon, Hurtu, Labor, Liberator, Peugeot, and Thomann came together and provided more than half the peloton with various bicycles and components so that the Tour de France can take place.
+The remaining brands include Alcyon, Armor, Automoto, Clément, La Française, Gladiator, Griffon, Hurtu, Labor, Liberator, Peugeot, and Thomann came together.
+They provided more than half the peloton with various bicycles and components so that the Tour de France can take place.

-Once each individual brand recovered from the aftermath of World War 1, La Sportive disbanded in 1922.
+Once each brand recovered from the aftermath of World War 1, La Sportive disbanded in 1922.

 |1903||Maurice Garin||France||La Française||La Française|